pythonspeed/profila/README.md

 ### v0.3.2

-`python -m profila setup` should now work correctly in Conda environments.
+* `python -m profila setup` should now work correctly in Conda environments.
+* Support for latest IPython.
+* Support for Python 3.13.

 ### v0.3.1